Who we are

 The GDPR (General Data Protection Regulation) applies to companies that process personal data of EU residents.
 This Regulation covers EU organisations and non-EU companies that offer goods or services to EU residents, or monitor their behavior.
 Under GDPR, Ubiquity AI is defined as a ‘data controller’.

-At Ubiquity AI, which operates both in Europe and Africa, we are committed to ensuring that your privacy is protected in accordance with applicable regulations.
+At Ubiquity AI, we are committed to ensuring that your privacy is protected in accordance with applicable regulations.